 The bill provides a pathway for citizenship to undocumented foreign nationals, namely dreamers, under Temporary Protected Status and certain farmworkers.

-Earlier, the Trump administration had halted applications for this program but President Biden plans to continue this Obama-era program.
+The Trump administration had previously halted applications for this program but President Biden plans to continue this Obama-era program.